VIrtual tour in

 The biggest part of concrete’s carbon footprint is caused by cement production so the easiest way to lower the footprint is to use less cement.
 CO₂ curing allows the concrete manufacturers to reduce the amount of cement in the concrete mix design.

-When the factory uses carbon dioxide during the concrete curing phase, the CO2 activates new materials that can be used for replacing cement.
+When the factory uses carbon dioxide during the concrete curing phase, the CO₂ activates new materials that can be used for replacing cement.
+Faster curing under the CO₂ treatment also enables the use of materials that would without CO₂ be too slow to harden in industrial production.

 Materials such as steel slag that would normally not work as cement replacements can be added to concrete because of the carbon dioxide treatment.
 This further reduces the carbon footprint.